 - LAW 201: Introduction to Environmental Law and Policy (4 credits).
 Social Science group satisfying.

 - PHIL 102: Introduction to Ethics (4 credits).
-Arts & Letters group satisfying.
+Arts and Letters group satisfying.

 - CRES 101: Introduction to Conflict Resolution (4 credits), winter and spring terms